damasceno-dev/myRecipeBook-Infrastructure/README.md

 - AWS CLI installed and configured
 - Terraform installed
 - GitHub account with access to this repository
-- AWS account with appropriate permissions
+- AWS account with appropriate permissions with two profiles:
+   * admin profile: it is going to provide the permissions needed.
+   * resource creator profile: it is going to create the resources needed.

+This way you don't need to use the aws root key and increase the security

 ## Initial AWS Configuration